MasterChef Thailand All-Stars: Episode 4

 For this week's team challenge at Talad Thai, all contestants get to choose whether they would like to join Quest's team or Lisa's team.
 As a result, 11 people chose Lisa and 5 people chose Quest.
-Meaning, three extra people that Lisa choose needs to join the other team.
+Which means, Lisa will have to choose 3 people in her team to join Quest's team to have equal number of members.
 She chose Belle, Jumlong and Chanon.